worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/README.md

 # Demand for "Safe Spaces": Avoiding Harassment and Stigma

-This repository contains the supplemental material and replication package for the 2019 Working Paper "Demand for 'Safe Spaces': Avoiding Harassment and Stigma" by Florence Kondylis, Arianna Legovini, Kate Vyborny, Astrid Zwager, and Luiza Andrade.
+This repository contains supplemental material for the 2020 Working Paper "Demand for 'Safe Spaces': Avoiding Harassment and Stigma" by Florence Kondylis, Arianna Legovini, Kate Vyborny, Astrid Zwager, and Luiza Andrade.

 ## Rider audits instruments